What I'm reading

 • Marx and Engels’s German Ideology Manuscripts: Presentation and Analysis of the Feuerbach Chapter.
 Trans.
 T. Carver and Daniel Blank (2014)

 • Bodhi, Bhikkhu, trans.
 The Numerical Discourses of the Buddha: A Translation of the Anguttara Nikaya.
-(2012) (can be more specific — comment if you want verses!)
+(2012)

 • Cohen, Signe.
 ‘Schopenhauer and the Upaniṣads’.
 In The Upaniṣads: A Complete Guide, edited by Signe Cohen.
 Abingdon: Routledge, 2018.

-• Alexander Luria, Cognitive Development (1936): finished!
+• Alexander Luria, Cognitive Development (1936)

 • William James, A Pluralistic Universe (1909)